Lieb-Robinson bounds with exponential-in-volume tails: Hamiltonians with exponential tails

 for some constants $h$ and $\kappa$.
-A subset of the graph is connected if for each $u \in S$ there is some $v \in S$ such that $\mathsf d(u, v) = 1$. $H_S$ does not need to act non-trivially on every site in $S$, but the decomposition \eqref{eq:HS_decomposition} may only exist if most terms in $H$ are associated with the smallest possible set $S$.
-In this paper, we will for convenience restrict to \end{defn} Note that a more standard definition of quasilocal is \eqref{eq:usualquasilocal}; however, we will see that \eqref{eq:HS_decomposition} is necessary for our main result in Theorem \ref{thm:exponential_H}.
+A subset of the graph is connected if for each $u \in S$ there is some $v \in S$ such that $\mathsf d(u, v) = 1$.
+Here $H_S$ does not need to act non-trivially on every site in $S$, but decomposition \eqref{eq:HS_decomposition} may only exist if most terms in $H$ are associated with the smallest possible set $S$.
+In this paper, for convenience, we restrict to